Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 **Improvemnts**

 * Redesigned rune activation mechanics
+* The descriptions of all the stones in the keeper's book have been updated
 * The Curios API mod is now required to run this mod

 **API changes**